 The flexible working options mentioned above are just one part of that value proposition.
 Parental support is fast becoming a crucial benefit to many candidates, especially amongst women in the workforce on whom a majority of childcare responsibility statistically falls.
 If you don’t offer childcare resources or accommodations, you may be losing out on candidates that want to work for you, but can’t without some help.

 Diversity and inclusion should always be at the front of recruiters’ minds, but it’s seldom felt more urgent: 67 percent of candidates say that they take an organization’s diversity into account when considering job offers.

-The good news is that the rise of remote work goes hand-in-hand with an inclusive recruitment strategy.
+The good news is that remote work goes hand-in-hand with an inclusive recruitment strategy.
 By recruiting from beyond your immediate surroundings, you can more easily reach and accommodate workers that have historically been left behind when it comes to employment.
 If you’re struggling to attract candidates, there are a few D&I-friendly moves you can make that’ll increase your talent pool.

 First, you’ll want to audit your current practices and look for inclusivity gaps or opportunities for improvement.
 Are you unintentionally using any exclusive language?
 Are you advertising on diverse recruitment platforms?
 For a full guide to this process, check out this blog.